gghindu/modhelp/soft_rejections/vague_learning.md

 [The Holy Bhagavad Gita](https://www.holy-bhagavad-gita.org/) by Swami Mukundananda

 For all of your followup questions, please ask: [Hinduism Stack Exchange](https://hinduism.stackexchange.com/)
-Best of luck on your journey of exploration!
+Best of luck on your journey to finding truth!